EricLeon/Real_Estate/README.md

 - Used Tableau Desktop to design and build a custom dashboard for identifying ideal rentals.
 - Performed data cleaning, exploratory data analysis as well as feature engineering on collected data.
 - Trained & Optimised a Random Forest Regression model with an RMSE of roughly 123 which I am currently utilising to identify both "fairly" priced listings as well as those that may be potentially undervalued.

-*The workbook containing the Machine Learning / Data Science workflow is in this repository named "Flat Rental Analysis & Modelling" and contains further commentary.*
+*The workbook containing the Machine Learning / Data Science workflow is in this repository named "Flat Rental Analysis & Modelling.ipynb" and contains further commentary.*

 ## Framing The Problem